nationalarchives/tdr-dev-documentation/manual/create-new-environment.md

 # Create a new environment
 This is a guide to creating a new tdr environment in a clean AWS account.
+This assumes you are creating one of the three environments which have already been configured in terraform (intg, staging, prod).
+To create a different environment, we would need additional terraform changes.

 ## Create parameters in parameter store.
 There are five parameters which need to be set as they can't be created or found by terraform